jfairbank/redux-glue/README.md

 ### `verifyGluedFrom`

 Finally, to test your glued action creators, you can use `verifyGluedFrom`.
 It takes an action produced from a glued action creator that you want to verify as the first argument.
 The second argument is an array of actions and action creators that you expect it to be produced from.
-The third argument is an array of arguments that should have been passed into the glued action creator to create the final action.
+The third argument is an array of array of arguments that should have been passed into the glued action creator to create the final action.
 The third argument is optional if your action creator does not need to take any arguments.

 It throws if the passed in action does not match the expected inner actions/action creators or expected passed-in arguments.
 If the action is valid,